 Posted on: July 16, 2018, | By Candy WayKen Marketing Manager

 You are a designer who came here to save some money at the prototyping stage.
 Designing things and manufacturing them are completely different arts.
-Designers aim at functionality and aesthetics and manufacturing engineers are left with an impossible geometry afterwards.
+Designers aim at functionality and aesthetics and manufacturing engineers have left with an impossible geometry afterward.
 Well, the situation is not that bad, usually.
 The part is manufacturable but the costs may be much bigger than they could be if the part was initially designed with regards to the way it would be manufactured.
-Let's look at the parts and try to cut aluminum machining costs.
+Let's look at the CNC aluminum parts and try to cut aluminum machining cost.

 Here are a few tips that you should check before bringing your product into the prototyping stage.
 I decided to illustrate the tips with an enclosure model.
 This is supposed to be a simple device, where a panel is inserted into the square hole and the device is mounted with 4 screws.
 The picture is below.